 Busking or Street Performing

-Performance Times are 10:00 a.m. to 9:00 p.m.
-Sunday through Thursday, and 10:00 a.m. to 10:00 p.m.
-Friday and Saturday.
-Performances are limited to 45 minutes per location, at which time you must rotate to another empty location.
+- Performances are limited to 45 minutes per location, at which time you must rotate to another empty location.
 Performance Restrictions will be enforced during programmed events & activities.
-No permits will be issued on those days.

-The right to act as a street performer on the Ithaca Commons is a privilege.
-Entertainers will respect the right of pedestrians to move freely along the Commons and businesses to operate without undue disturbance by entertainment outside their premises.
+- The right to act as a street performer on the Ithaca Commons is a privilege.
+Entertainers are expected to respect the right of pedestrians to move freely along the Commons and businesses to operate without undue disturbance by entertainment outside their premises.
 The volume of a performance must be reduced upon request or the performer will be asked to vacate from the site.
 Entertainers may encourage donations but may not aggressively solicit them.

-City of Ithaca Municipal Code §157-18, entitled “Commons,” require that businesses obtain an External Speaker Permit in order to have a sound system installed and used on the outside of the business.
-There is no fee for the permit; however, the Commons Advisory Board must review and approve the application.
-The Board meets the First Monday of each month at 8:30 a.m. in Council Chambers on the Third Floor of 108 E. Green Street, Ithaca.
+City of Ithaca Municipal Code §157-10, entitled “Commons,” require that businesses obtain an External Speaker Permit in order to have a sound system installed and used on the outside of the business.
+There is no fee for the permit.